 - Digestive biscuits

-- Charcoal crackers (for the drama!)
+- Charcoal crackers

 Fresh fruit, dried fruit and nuts

-- Cashews, walnuts, pecan nuts, macadamia, almonds pistachio, candied nuts, brittles
+- Cashews, walnuts, pecan nuts, macadamia, almonds, pistachio, candied nuts, brittles

 Preserves